 The SVS have been listed and posted for trading under the symbol "CLS" on the NYSE and the TSX since June 30, 1998 (except for the period commencing on November 8, 2004 and ending on May 15, 2006 during which the symbol on the TSX was CLS.SV).
-The following chart compares the cumulative TSR of C\$100 invested in SVS with the cumulative TSR of the S&P/TSX Composite Total Return Index for the period from December 31, 2010 to December 31, 2015.
+The following chart compares the cumulative TSR of C\$100 invested in SVS with the cumulative TSR of the S&P/TSX Composite Total Return Index for the period from December 31, 2011 to December 31, 2016.

-As can be seen from the performance graph above, an investment in the Corporation on January 1, 2011 would have resulted in a 58.5% increase in value over the five-year period ended December 31, 2015 compared with a 12.1% increase that would have resulted from an investment in the S&P/TSX Composite Total Return Index over the same period.
+As can be seen from the performance graph above, an investment in the Corporation on December 31, 2011 would have resulted in a 112.4% increase in value over the five-year period ended December 31, 2016 compared with a 48.6% increase that would have resulted from an investment in the S&P/TSX Composite Total Return Index over the same period.

-Over the same period, total NEO Compensation (as defined below) decreased by 42.3%, which is due, in part, to the fact that RSUs and PSUs granted on February 1, 2016 that would previously have been reported as 2015 compensation for the NEOs and included herein will instead be reflected as part of 2016 compensation (the year of grant) in next year's Form 20-F (see Compensation Discussion and Analysis - 2015 Compensation Decisions - Equity-Based Incentives - Annual Equity Grant Reporting).
+Over the same period, total NEO Compensation (as defined below) increased by 3.3%.
 In the medium to long term, compensation of the Corporation's NEOs is directly impacted by the market value of the SVS, as a significant portion of NEO Compensation is awarded in the form of equity based incentives with payout tied to the market price performance of the SVS.

 For the purpose of the above discussion, NEO Compensation is defined as aggregate annual compensation (i.e. the sum of base salary, CTI payments (if applicable) and the grant date fair value of share-based awards and option-based awards, but excluding all other compensation).
-The executive compensation values have been calculated for the NEOs based on the same methodology set out in Table 12.
+The executive compensation values have been calculated for the NEOs based on the same methodology set out in Table 13.
 This is a methodology adopted by Celestica solely for the purposes of this comparison.
 It is not a recognized or prescribed methodology for this purpose, and may not be comparable to methodologies used by other issuers for this purpose.